Gibson's tip-in sends Joplin past Carthage; Eagles' defense stellar in first-ever COC win

 Both teams continued to trade scores throughout the frame and down the stretch.
 After Gibson’s putback gave Joplin a 44-43 lead, the Tigers reclaimed a one-point lead when Clay Kinder splashed home a pair of freebies with 1:26 to go.

-The Eagles’ then took possession and took the clock down to 21 seconds before a timeout was called.
+The Eagles’ then took possession and took the clock down to 21 seconds before a timeout was called, setting the stage for Gibson's putback.

 “I trust our guys, especially the Wrights with the ball,” Schaake said.
 “If they feel like they can (hold the ball for the final shot), let’s do it.
 We put a lot of trust in our players.”